 Then the question arises why this excuse is being advanced against Sri Lanka being referred to ICC by UNHRC.
-The only logical conclusion for this argument is to protect Sri Lankan political leaders and military officers from facing justice for the mass atrocities committed against the Tamil people.
+The only logical conclusion for this argument is that it is to protect Sri Lankan political leaders and military officers from facing justice for the mass atrocities committed against Tamil people.